Should you lend your kids money to buy a home?

 Parents can't report the loan to the credit bureaus even if they want to because TransUnion, Experian and Equifax have rigid, cumbersome and expensive reporting requirements that few family lenders can meet, according to Tim Burke, the CEO of National Family Mortgage.

-The agencies also have legitimate concerns that intrafamily loans could be abused to help a borrower build credit, Burke says.
+The agencies also have legitimate concerns that intrafamilial loans have an inherently biased creditor relationship and could be abused to help a borrower build credit.

 If a child missed a mortgage payment, the parent might be tempted to grant amnesty by informing the credit agencies that no payment was due.